lorenzo-stoakes/linux-mm-notes/phys_alloc.md

 order 3 buddies exist at (0, 8), (16, 24), etc.

-When pages are freed in the buddy allocator the buddy is checked and, if free, the two are coalesced into a block at the order level above.
+When pages are freed in the buddy allocator the buddy is checked and, if free, the two are coalesced at the order level above.
 The process is repeated until a buddy is found not to be free.
-This way memory of each order is efficiently refilled as blocks are freed.
+This way memory of each order is efficiently refilled as memory is freed.

-When pages are allocated the free list at the requested order level is checked - if a free block can be found then that is returned otherwise the order levels above are checked until an available block is located.
-This block is then split until a block of the order required is obtained and this is returned.
+When pages are allocated the free list at the requested order level is checked - if a free chunk of memory at the right order can be found then that is returned otherwise the order levels above are checked until an available chunk is located.
+This is then split until memory of the order required is obtained and this is returned.

-As a consequence of this at least 1 additional block is left at each level above the allocation meaning that future allocations can be performed more efficiently.
-It also ensures that block sizes are divided according to need (and coalesced again as soon as blocks at any given order are no longer required).
+As a consequence of this at least 1 additional chunk is left at each level above the allocation meaning that future allocations can be performed more efficiently.
+It also ensures that memory is divided according to need (and coalesced again as soon as memory at any given order is no longer required).

 ### Allocator initialisation